 The exercise will start with annual and biannual plant species grown on farm, kitchen/home gardens.
-The facilitator will probe for different categories of species including cereals, roots, tubers, legumes, vegetables, oil crops, fruits, industrial crops (e.g. cotton, coffee, tea etc).
+The facilitator will probe for different categories of species including cereals, roots, tubers, legumes, vegetables, oil crops, fruits, industrial crops (e.g. cotton).
 The exercise will be repeated for each of the remaining categories: